Technology

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-How to get the best price on a car
+How to Get the Best Price on a Car

-Cars are expensive, but have plenty of room for discounts as long as you know how to ask.
-Our expert guide explains how to get the best price.
+Cars are expensive, but have plenty of room for discounts - as long as you know how to ask.
+We explain how to get the best price on a new car.

 New car prices are not fixed, so think of them as the starting point for a negotiation.
 There’s huge potential for savings.

-What level of discount you get is up to you and your haggling skills.
-Follow our suggested script for negotiating and you’ll stand the best possible chance of landing a great deal on your new car.
+What level of discount you get on a new car is up to you and your haggling skills.
+Follow our suggested script for negotiating and you’ll stand the best possible chance of landing a great deal on your next new car.

-Find out which cars should be on your shopping shortlist on our Best Buy page.
+Whether you're after a supermini or a seven-seat SUV, our expert tests reveal the best cars in every class.
+Head to our top cars for 2017.

 Haggling on a new car: what you need to prepare

-It helps if you’re clear beforehand on exactly which model, engine and trim level you’re interested in, so do your research first.
+It helps if you’re clear beforehand on exactly which model, engine and trim level you’re interested in, so check out all of our new and used car reviews and pinpoint the model and spec that's right for you.

-There’s some other homework to do before you even set foot in the showroom.
+There’s more you can do to secure a great deal before you even set foot in the showroom.

 Look for manufacturer discounts online and in adverts, and be prepared to bargain – dealers still have their own margin to play with.

-It’s vital to check out car broker prices – they’re easy to obtain online.
-Even if you don’t want to buy from a broker, just mentioning broker prices will often change attitudes in the showroom.
-Take printed quotes with you to show the salesman.
+Check car broker prices – they’re easy to obtain online.
+Even if you don’t want to buy from a broker, just mentioning the prices they offer will often change attitudes in the showroom.
+Take printed quotes with you to show the salesperson.

 Haggling on a new car: the Which? haggling script